SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning

-The quantity $\mathcal{P}(\rho, \sigma) = \sqrt{1 - F(\rho, \sigma)^2}$ is called \emph{purified distance} with $F(\rho, \sigma) = \operatorname{Tr}\sqrt{\sqrt{\sigma} \rho \sqrt{\sigma}}$ being the fidelity between two density matrices.
+The quantity $P(\rho, \sigma) = \sqrt{1 - F(\rho, \sigma)^2}$ is called \emph{purified distance} with $F(\rho, \sigma) = \operatorname{Tr}\sqrt{\sqrt{\sigma} \rho \sqrt{\sigma}}$ being the fidelity between two density matrices.
 The following inequality with the 1-norm distance also holds:

-We could bound the Choi error Eq.\eqref{eq: choi-error} by triangle inequality:
+We can bound the Choi error Eq.\eqref{eq: choi-error} by triangle inequality:

 with $\rho_{R \cup\bar{B}, \text{avg}} = \int \rho_{R \cup \bar{B} } dU$ being averaged over the group of SU$(d)$-symmetric unitaries.
-To find the expectation of $\epsilon_{\operatorname{Choi}}$, we integrate the above inequality under SU$(d)$-symmetric Haar distribution which turns out to be sufficient to evaluate with respect to its first and second moments (1- and 2-designs).
-Instead of using the partial decoupling theorem \cite{Wakakuwa2021Decoupling}, we can analytically compute the first term from the triangle inequality Eq.~\eqref{eq: choi-error-triangle} thanks to the fact that $\Psi^{\bar{A}}$ is a pure state, which we show the techniques in Section III.D of the SM when $k,t = o(n)$,
+To find the expectation of $\epsilon_{\operatorname{Choi}}$, we integrate the above inequality under SU$(d)$-symmetric Haar distribution and the integral only uses its first and second moments (1- and 2-designs).
+Instead of using the partial decoupling theorem \cite{Wakakuwa2021Decoupling}, we can analytically compute the first term from the triangle inequality Eq.~\eqref{eq: choi-error-triangle} thanks to the fact that $\Psi^{\bar{A}}$ is a pure state, which we show the techniques in Appendix \ref{sec:Covariant} when $k,t = o(n)$,

-Similar to the familiar Page theorem \cite{page1993average}, the exponential rate of suppression is achieved, which is due to the selection of relevant charge sectors whose dimension scales exponentially with respect to the system size $n$ (see Section I.B in the SM for more details).
+Similar to the familiar Page theorem \cite{page1993average}, the exponential rate of suppression is achieved, which is due to the selection of relevant charge sectors whose dimension scales exponentially with respect to the system size $n$ (see Appendix \ref{sec:SchurWeyl} for more details).